danielthegray/vaultfile/README.md

 Ideally, the users would always be reading the shared secret from the vaultfile directly, so the change, once the effective value is changed, should be transparent for everyone.

-### Private key storage
+### Private/public key storage

+Vaultfile private/public keys can be generated/stored anywhere.
+However, by default, they will be stored in the users `$HOME` directory, under `$HOME/.vaultfile/`.
+For Windows environments where `$HOME` is not defined, Vaultfile will fallback onto the `%USERPROFILE%` environment variable.

-The private key will be stored in the users `$HOME` folder, under `$HOME/.vaultfile/`.
-The default private key filename is `vault.key` (along with the public key `vault.key.pub`).
-This default key's name is "vault".
+The default private key filename is `$USER.key` (along with the public key `$USER.key.pub`).
+On Windows environments where `$USER` is not defined, Vaultfile will fallback onto `%USERNAME%`.

 ## Usage

 ### Generate a new keypair
-To generate a new private/public keypair (necessary when running `vaultfile` for the first time).
-The following command will be issued:
+To generate a new private/public keypair (necessary when running `vaultfile` for the first time), the `generate-key` subcommand should be issued.
+The following usages are possible:

+    vaultfile generate-key
+    vaultfile generate-key --key-name=key_name
-    vaultfile --new-key[=new_key_name]
+    vaultfile generate-key --key-path=path/to/private_key_file

-Optionally, you may specify a parameter (shown here as _`new_key_name`_) to create a keypair with another name than the default key name ("vault").

-Once the keypair exists on the system (under `$HOME/.vaultfile`), all of the other commands will work.
+In the first case, it will generate the private & public keys in the default location.

+The `--key-name` option is useful for generating a key in the default location, but with a name other than your username.

+Finally, the `--key-path` option is for when you just want to generate the private & public keys in a location other than the default.

+If the private or public key file exists, it will ask you if you want to overwrite it.
+To prevent the prompt from appearing, you can simply add `-y`/`--yes` or `-n`/`--no` to answer the question by default.

 ### User/key management
 Register a new public key in the vaultfile (if the vaultfile does not exist, it will be created for you):